 If you want to ensure that you reach as many people as possible, then it’s important that you advertise your services online.
 Specifically, you need to design a website that caters to your audience.
 Below are seven essential elements that you should include in your design:

 1. Care Services

-If you want to ensure that your visitors are able to find the answers they need then you should include a Resources page.
+If you want to ensure that your visitors can find the answers they need, you should include a Resources page.
 Your resources page may contain links to health care associations.
 You may link to the department of health.
 Your Resource page may also provide information.
 For instance, you may offer tips for choosing the right health care provider.
 You may offer advice on the signs that it’s time to hire a home health care aide.

 There’s always a chance that your visitors could have questions and concerns that they don’t immediately see addressed on your website.
 That’s why it’s a good idea to include an FAQ section.
 This is where you can answer the most common questions.
 For instance, what is the average cost of your services?
 Do you charge by the hour or on a monthly basis?
 What are your working hours?
 How do you ensure confidentiality?

 Would you like to build credibility with your audience?
 Well, one of the easiest ways to do this is with testimonials.
 Speak with the families of your patients and ask them to offer a review for your website.
 How has your agency made a difference in the life of your loved one?
 How has it made a difference in the life of their primary caretaker?

 If you want to add a personal touch to your website, you should include your staff and patients’ photos.
 This gives your visitors an idea of the type of care you offer.
 It also helps people to associate your services with friendly and caring faces.

 One of the most important elements that you should incorporate into your website is a Contact page.
 Your visitors need to know exactly where you’re located, your phone number, and your email address.
 This page may also feature a form that they can use in order to submit their question or request directly.
 This way, they can communicate with you without ever having to leave your website.
 Your contact information can also be displayed in the header and footer of your website.